-Music majors with minimal proficiency in their applied area will be required to enroll in APM 0131 before proceeding with the APM 131 through APM 333 sequence.
+Music majors with minimal proficiency in their applied area will be required to enroll in APM 0131 before proceeding with the APM 131 through APM 433 sequence.
 At the end of each semester, the student must perform before a faculty jury.
 Based on faculty assessment of the performance, the student may be required to repeat any level of applied music, even if that student has a passing grade (D or higher).
 Such assessment will be based on an evaluation that the proficiency is below that required to proceed to the next level.
-The student will receive only institutional credit for reenrollment in an applied music course and must complete through the 333-level with music faculty approval to graduate.
+The student will receive only institutional credit for reenrollment in an applied music course and must complete through the 333-level (BA) or the 433 level (BM) with music faculty approval to graduate.
+There is a fee for these courses.

-Applied Music Sequence
+Applied Music Sequence:

-Applied Major: APM 131, 133, 231, 233

-APM 331, 333, 431, 433
+APM 131, 133, 231, 233, 331, 333, 431, 433

-2 semester-hours' credit each semester 12 one-hour lessons per semester
+2 semester-hours' credit each semester; 12 one-hour lessons per semester